UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-02-09-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the fifth week of school!
 Midterm season is here so good luck to everyone!
 Make sure to check the syllabus and course outline to not miss anything.
 Also, we have a reading week next week so I hope everyone can recharge and rest.
-Today I brought
+Today I brought some career opportunities!
 <br/>

 ### Highlights: